All code is not made equal and can be split in 2 categories:

 Examples of what can be built with Windmill include:

-- automated triggers for events (new email, new message in Discord, a HackerNews message matching a given pattern, a new row in a database, a google sheet, etc)
+- Automated triggers for events (new email, new message on Discord, a HackerNews message matching a given pattern, a new row in a database, a Google Sheet, etc.)

-- there's no agreed upon way to run those scripts
+- There's no agreed upon way to run scripts.

-- running scripts on a production-grade infra that is cost-efficient and reliable takes a lot of time to do right
+- Running scripts on a production-grade infra that is cost-efficient, reliable and easily monitorable takes a lot of skill and time to do right.

 Windmill solves those problems, and makes sure that scripts become widely useful tools.
 The central tenet is: make building automation fast and easy, and everybody will automate repetitive tasks and save a lot of time.